nikked/drl-crypto-portfolio-management/README.md

     * can be run with unittests to rapidly check scenarios
 * refactor main.py
 * write a small unit test that is run on a precommit hook
+* improve requirements.txt : decide an specific env that the code is ran on

 ### Git precommit hooks